po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

     * `id`: primary key
     * `trip_date`
     * `traveller_amount`
-    * `user_id`: foreign key that references `User.id`
+    * `traveller_id`: foreign key that references `Traveller.id`
     * `location_id`: foreign key that references `Location.id`

-  * Users have many Trips and Trips belong to a User (One-To-Many association)
+  * Travellers have many Trips and Trips belong to a Traveller (One-To-Many association)

   * Locations have many Trips and Trips belong to a Location (One-To-Many association)

-  * Users have many Locations and Locations have many Users through Trips (Many-To-Many association)
+  * Travellers have many Locations and Locations have many Travellers through Trips (Many-To-Many association)

 ## 📝 Notes